Ahmeds226/Note-taker/README.md

 The applications features are as follows:

 1. Enter new notes.
-2. Saved notes on the left hand side of the page.
+2. Saved notes on the left hand side of the page.1
 3. Ability to delete old notes for when the user either completes the task or does not need it anymore.

 Deployed Link: